|Quick Facts: Survey Researchers|

 Survey researchers typically need at least a master’s degree to enter the occupation.
 However, a bachelor’s degree may be sufficient for some entry-level positions.

-Employment of survey researchers is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.
+Employment of survey researchers is projected to decline 4 percent from 2022 to 2032.

 Explore resources for employment and wages by state and area for survey researchers.